DamoM73/digital-solutions-text-v2/_sources/content/2_concepts/5-3_data_security.md

 2. Alice and Bob agree and publicly share a generator
 3. Alice and Bob both choose a private key
 4. Exchange of public keys
-     - Alice and bob perform the following calculation and share the results publically:
+     - Alice and Bob perform the following calculation (in Python) and share the results publicly:

 ``` python
 public_key = generator ** private_key % prime_modulus
 ```

 5. Alice and Bob now work out the shared secret key
-     - Use the following calculations:
+     - Use the following calculations (in Python):

 ``` python
 # for Alice